danielruffolodeveloper/boards/README.md

 ## V1.0.0
 ### Summary
 Version 1 of this project is essentially an MVP, with a primary focus on delivering only the essential features.
-Our intention is to establish a well-developed platform before delving into more feature-rich functionality.
-We believe in laying a solid foundation first, ensuring stability and reliability for future enhancements.

-- Users can easily sign in using Google Firebase Auth and create their personalized accounts.
+- Users can easily sign in using Google Firebase Auth
-Account Creation

-- Users have the freedom to customize their account profiles and details to make it truly theirs.
-Boards Creation
+- Users can view all associated account boards

-- Create as many boards as needed per account, complete with a standard Kanban column template (Backlog, In-progress, Testing, Complete).
+- Users can create many boards per account, complete with a standard Kanban column template (Backlog, In-progress, Testing, Complete).
-Board Event Creation

-- Users can add an unlimited number of events to each board, keeping everything organized and trackable.
+- Users can add events to each board within a column.
-Board Action Log

-- Every event is documented in an Action Log, providing users with a convenient summary of all the changes made to a board.
-Stay informed effortlessly!

 ### Technologies Used
 Client Side
 - React (Vite Build Compiler)